-Ultimately the decision to install a metal roof v.s.
-Asphalt shingles are up to the homeowner.
+Ultimately, the decision to install a metal roof or asphalt shingles is up to the homeowner.

 At Gilstrap Roofing we’ve been serving the roofing needs of the Upstate in South Carolina since 1935.
 Call us today and let’s discuss the best roof for your new home or replacement roof.
 We will not install a roof that we do not recommend as it relates to your specific circumstances and application.
 We want to make sure we have the right roof for your unique needs.
 Our name is on every job and we want to make sure it’s the right roof for you!

 We offer comprehensive roofing services, completed by our professional team of skilled technicians, giving you peace of mind that your roof will last.
 As a family-owned business with a Better Business Bureau A+ rating, we care about our workmanship.